akash-m-kumar/Auto-Driving_Car/README.md

 3. road movements updated
 4. sensor lines created
 5. sensor activation color changes updated
-Controls are not automated for the moment,controls are arrow keys
+6. controls are not automated for the moment,controls are arrow keys